 Health Risks of a Dirty Coffee Maker

 Cleaning your coffee maker can help you to keep off the hidden dangers of your coffee machine.
-These machines are the prominent habitat for harmful bacteria.
+The dirty machines are the prominent habitat for harmful bacteria.
 Bacteria can grow in water reservoirs and can cause food poisoning.
-Consumers can face various health issues like diarrhoea and nausea.
+You can face various health issues like stomach discomfort or mild illness.

 Impact on Taste and Machine Lifespan